Optimality of a refraction strategy in the optimal dividends problem with absolutely continuous controls subject to Parisian ruin: Introduction

-We are now ready to state the main result of this paper. \begin{thm} If the L\'evy measure of $X$ has a completely monotone density, then there exists an optimal threshold $b^* \geq 0$ such that $\pi_{b^*}$ is an optimal strategy.
-In particular, if the Parisian implementation delays are \textit{large}, then $b^*=0$. \end{thm}
+We are now ready to state the main result of this paper. \begin{thm} If the L\'evy measure of $X$ has a completely monotone density, then there exists an optimal threshold $b^* \geq 0$ such that $\pi_{b^*}$ is an optimal strategy. \end{thm}

 In fact, this is a preliminary version of our full solution to this control problem.
-In Theorem~\ref{mainresult2}, we provide an explicit expression for the value function $V$, including a characterization of the optimal threshold $b^*$, and we explain what is meant by \textit{large delays}.
+In Theorem~\ref{mainresult2}, we provide an explicit expression for the value function $V$, including a characterization of the optimal threshold $b^*$.